Plot A1 and A2, Canada Dock, Surrey Quays Shopping Centre car park and surrounding area

 Enabling works for Printworks Street and Reel Street (working names)

 Construction of new access roads and the installation of new below ground infrastructure, to facilitate the development is ongoing in the Printworks area.
 All works are now taking place within the site boundary and include installation of drainage and service infrastructure and tarmacking of the new roads.
-Construction of the new roads is anticipated to complete in summer 2024.
+Construction of the new roads is anticipated to complete in summer this year for construction traffic access.
+The roads will remain within the construction site boundary and will be resurfaced before opening to the public upon completion of the main works to the Printworks building.
 We will aim to minimise disruption as much as possible and noise barriers will be installed around the area of works.

 The Printworks building

-Works to the existing Printworks building are ongoing.
-Under the conditions of British Land's 2022 Reserved Matters Application (RMA), planning permission was granted by Southwark Council to begin these enabling works on the Printworks building.
+Works to the existing Printworks building are ongoing .
+Under the conditions of British Land’s 2022 Reserved Matters Application (RMA), planning permission was granted by Southwark Council to begin these enabling works on the Printworks building.
 This work will help make way for the new public routes and destinations, including the 3.5-acre Park.
-The works will continue until autumn 2024 and are outlined below.
+The works will continue until autumn this year and are outlined below.

-- From Monday 11th December, Wates will begin the removal of cladding, roofing, internal floor slabs and the building's adjacent warehouses.
-You may notice the presence of larger machinery on site to facilitate this.
+- Wates are removing cladding, roofing, internal floor slabs and the building's adjacent warehouses.
+You may notice the presence of larger machinery such as mobile cranes on site to facilitate this.

 - Increased vehicle movement within the site compound and along Surrey Quays Road to deliver materials.

-- The steel frame structure of the building will be kept for the construction stage.
+- Part of the building’s existing structural frame will be kept for the construction stage.